Pandry/TelegramSSHCommandExecutor/README.md

 - [X] Live-reload the configuration file
 - [ ] Username whitelist to caps insensitive
 - [ ] "Features" sounds bad in the config, change
+- [ ] Invert command and status order
+- [ ] Ellipsize commands too long in the status messages
 - [ ] Create config file if it's not found
 - [ ] Report's entities are incorrect sometimes
 - [ ] Split report message if exceed the max allowed message size